-- a.
-In 2017, the Parent Company entered into a loan agreement with its directors amounting to US\$1,945,758 or P97.15 million subject to 5% interest rate per annum.
-The Group recognized interest expense amounting to P2.90 million under "Other income (charges)" in its consolidated statements of comprehensive income.
-As at September 30, 2019, outstanding loans and interest payable pertaining to this transaction amounted to P97.45 million and P1.79 million, respectively. - b.
-On April 29, 2019, the Parent Company entered into a loan agreement with its directors amounting to \$\textstyle{P}150.00\$ million subject to 5.50% interest rate per annum.
-The Group recognized interest expense amounting to \$\textstyle{P}1.38\$ million under "Other income (charges)" in its consolidated statements of comprehensive income.
-As at September 30, 2019, outstanding loans and interest payable pertaining to this transaction amounted to \$\textstyle{P}150.00\$ million and \$\textstyle{P}1.38\$ million, respectively. - c.
-Payable to directors and officers also pertain to directors' fees.
-Outstanding payable amounted to £1.59 million as at September 30, 2019 and December 31, 2018.
+- In 2017, the Parent Company entered into a loan agreement with its directors amounting to US\$1,945,758 or a. ₽97.15 million subject to 5% interest rate per annum.
+The Group recognized interest expense amounting to P1.33 million under "Other income (charges)" in its consolidated statements of comprehensive income.
+As March 31.
+2019. outstanding loans and interest payable amounted at to ₽93.79 million and ₽6.01 million, respectively. - b.
+On April 29, 2019 the BOD approved the availment of loan from the Parent Company's founders with an aggregate amount of ₽150.00 million subject to 5.50% interest rate per annum.
+The Group recognized interest expense amounting to ₽0.75 million under "Other income (charges)" in its consolidated statements of comprehensive income.

+As at March 31, 2020, outstanding loans and interest payable pertaining to this transaction amounted to P 50.47 million and P0.89 million, respectively.